 The law does not consider acts of discrimination as a cause of constructive discharge.
-The cases in which the employee may claim constructive discharge are as follows: (a) Any of the following misconducts of a serious nature, duly proven: (i) lack of integrity; (ii) sexual harassment behaviours; (iii) acts of aggression exercised by the employer against the employee; (iv) insults made by the employer to the employee; (v) immoral conduct of the employer affecting the employee; (vi) failure to sanction or put an end to mobbing acts performed by other employees or harassment by the employer; (b) Acts, omissions or rash actions affecting the safety or the activities of the employee or their health. (c) Serious breach by the employer of his labour contract obligations.
+The cases in which the employee may claim constructive discharge are as follows: (1) Any of the following misconducts of a serious nature, duly proven: (a) lack of integrity; (b) sexual harassment behaviours; (c) acts of aggression exercised by the employer against the employee; (d) insults made by the employer to the employee; (e) immoral conduct of the employer affecting the employee; (f) failure to sanction or put an end to mobbing acts performed by other employees or harassment by the employer.
+(2) Acts, omissions or rash actions affecting the safety or the activities of the employee or their health.
+(3) Serious breach by the employer of his labour contract obligations.